tocco/tocco-docs/framework/configuration/forms.rst

 If not defined the entities field text-resource is used.

-For more information about text-resources see :ref:`Text-Resources`
+For more information about text-resources see :doc:`textresources`

 label (String)
 ++++++++++++++